Invasives

 Mile-a-minute Vine (Persicaria perfoliata)

 *If found report here to Mass.
 Dept. of Agricultural Resources (MDAR).
-Mile-a-minute is an annual scrambling vine native to Asia that can grow to 25 feet in length.
-Small, curved barbs cover the stem, petioles, and leaf undersides.
-These sharply pointed barbs can rip clothing and skin.
-The plant’s bluish-green…
+Overview: Relatively new species to Massachusetts and considered an Early Detection Species.
+Herbaceous, annual vine that can grow ~6 in a day.
+Small, curved, sharp barbs cover the stem, petioles, and leaf undersides.
+Size: Can grow to 25 feet…

 Oriental Bittersweet (Celastrus orbiculatus)

-Oriental bittersweet is a deciduous woody perennial plant which grows as a climbing vine and a trailing shrub.
-Mature plants can attain stem widths of 4 inches in diameter and grow as high as 60 feet into trees.
-The leaves are alternate, glossy, nearly as wide as they are long…
+Overview: Deciduous woody perennial plant which grows as a climbing vine and a trailing shrub.
+Size: Mature plants can attain stem widths of 10 inches in diameter and 60 feet in length.
+Leaves: Alternate, glossy, nearly as wide as they are long (round), with finely toothed margins.
+There are separate…